Bringing science-based health & technology together

 - Integrated Slack for sending reports

 The in-house CTO of Otri determined how to implement the architecture.
 We used Python Django for the backend development, as it guarantees the high development speed.
 Apart from that, we applied machine learning, and some elements of artificial intelligence.
 The use of artificial intelligence in eHealth is growing fast, and a major trend is using AI technologies in medical diagnosis.
+For the mobile app, we run a bunch of tests.
 On the DevOps side, we used Docker for containerization, Ansible to automate software configuration and deployment, PostgreSQL as a database, and Redis as a storage of data on currencies.
 CircleCI is used to run tests remotely.

 Product recognition with machine learning